1

 2:00 PM: Learn Mandarin via neural download.
 Takes 4 minutes.
 You already learned Spanish, French, and Klingon yesterday.
 Your AI reminds you about your 3 PM meeting.
 You missed it.
 Nobody cares.
 The project finished itself using swarm intelligence.

 4:00 PM: Annual health checkup.
 Nanobots scanned you while you slept.
 They found and eliminated a precancerous cell at 3 cells, not 3 billion.
-An AI ran a billion simulations on your genome for fun.
-Your gut bacteria got optimized to make you 15% smarter.
-Cost: $0 (peace dividend covers it).
+An AI ran a billion simulations on your genome because it was bored.
+Your gut bacteria got optimized to make you 15% funnier.
+Cost: $0.
+The peace dividend covers it, and nobody had to set up a GoFundMe.

 6:00 PM: Family dinner.
-Everyone’s here because nobody dies anymore (unless they want to, which is their business).
-Planning next week’s body modifications: daughter wants wings, son wants gills, you’re considering photosynthesis.
+Everyone’s here because nobody dies anymore (unless they want to, and that’s between them and their therapist).
+Planning next week’s body modifications: daughter wants wings, son wants gills, you’re considering photosynthesis so you never have to cook again.

 9:00 PM: Upload today’s experiences to collective consciousness.
 Download everyone else’s.
 You’ve now lived 8 billion days in one day.
-Time is strange.
+Time is weird.
 Twitter is tolerable because everyone’s right about everything simultaneously.
+(This was the hardest problem to solve.
+Harder than death.)

 10:00 PM: Sleep in programmable dream suite.
-Tonight’s dreams designed by Pixar, sponsored by nobody.
-Sleep is a solved problem.
+Tonight’s dreams designed by Pixar, sponsored by nobody (advertising died when scarcity did).
 Your body repairs itself, reverses aging, backs up your consciousness.
 Tomorrow you might try being 25 again.
 Or a dolphin.
-Options are good.
+The dolphins say it’s great.

 The Diseases That Stopped Existing

-1. Most Cancers - Detected at stage 0, eliminated immediately
+1. Most Cancers - Detected at stage 0, eliminated immediately.
+The oncology wing of the hospital is now a trampoline park.

 2. Type 2 Diabetes - Prevented with personalized nutrition